SmingHub/Sming/Sming/Libraries/ModbusMaster/README.rst

 This library handles Modbus master RTU communication.
 The library supports callbacks for pre- and post-transmission, receive and transmit logging.

+.. envvar:: MB_RESPONSE_TIMEOUT

+   The patch provides changeable response timeout using :envvar:`MB_RESPONSE_TIMEOUT` (in milliseconds).
+It is compile-time macro that sets ku16MBResponseTimeout in ModbusMaster.h

 The original author of the library is 4-20ma: https://github.com/4-20ma/ModbusMaster/